eagles-project/skywalker/docs/example.md

 saturation vapor pressure is $p_s$.

-Because we have approximated the integrals by the midpoint rule with uniform spacing $\Delta V_i = \Delta V$, we expect the error in the calculation of
-$p_s$ to be proportional to the square of the spacing between our specified volumes.
+Because we have approximated the integrals by the midpoint rule with uniform spacing in volumes $\Delta V$, we expect the error in the calculation of $p_s$ to be proportional to $\Delta V^2$.
 More points give us more accuracy at a quadratic rate of convergence.

 ### Adding a setting to compute the saturation vapor pressure